In this article, we are going to determine the appropriate height for mounting your TV and also find out how to adjust a TV that’s mounted too high.

 Once you have unboxed your new flat-screen TV, mounting it on your living room wall should top the list of your priorities.
 You wouldn’t want your precious asset to topple over and get damaged within the first few days.

 Plus, a wall-mounted flat-screen TV offers the much-needed, theater-like viewing angle you enjoy in cinema halls.
 However, most people face the dilemma of how high a TV ought to be mounted.
 Well, we will try to ease the confusion by offering an easy solution to getting a perfect TV mounting height.

-You can determine if your TV is mounted too high if you have to raise your head too high anytime you have to watch your favorite TV shows or your eyes and neck feel strained whenever you are watching TV for a prolonged period.
-To fix a TV that is mounted oo high you can fix your seating position (move further away from the TV) or your viewing angle (tilt the TV down or get a higher chair).
+You can determine if your TV is mounted too high if you have to raise your head too high anytime you have to watch your favorite TV shows or if your eyes and neck feel strained whenever you are watching TV for a prolonged period.
+To fix a TV that is mounted too high you can fix your seating position (move further away from the TV) or your viewing angle (tilt the TV down or get a higher chair).

 Let’s learn more.